ProofLabDev/prooflab-research-samples/zkVMs/jolt_evaluation_report.md

 **Constraint System and Arithmetization**

-Rather than using traditional R1CS or AIR-based constraint systems, Jolt employs a hybrid approach combining Lasso lookup arguments with sum-check protocols[^14].
+Rather than using traditional R1CS or AIR-based constraint systems, Jolt employs a hybrid approach combining Shout lookup arguments with sum-check protocols[^14].
 The constraint generation focuses on three main areas: instruction lookups (validating that each instruction execution is correct), memory consistency (ensuring memory reads/writes are coherent), and register file management.

 The system uses specialized sum-check instances for different components: bytecode checking, memory checking, register checking, and instruction lookup validation[^15].
 This modular approach allows for efficient proving by avoiding monolithic constraint systems.